-Associated with the maxillary division of V as it lies in the ptery-gopalatine fossa is the relatively large pterygopalatine ganglion.
+Associated with the maxillary division of V as it lies in the pterygopalatine fossa is the relatively large pterygopalatine ganglion.
 This receives its parasympathetic or secretomotor root from the greater superficial petrosal branch of VII, its sensory component from two pterygopalatine branches of the maxillary nerve and its sympathetic root from the internal carotid plexus.
 Its parasympathetic efferents pass to the lacrimal gland through a communicating branch to the lacrimal nerve.
 Sensory and sympathetic (vasoconstrictor) fibres are distributed to nose, nasopharynx, palate and orbit.

-V_3 : The mandibular nerve (see Fig. 260)
+V3: The mandibular nerve (see Fig. 260)

-This is the largest of the three divisions of the trigeminal nerve.
-In addition to supplying the skin of the temporal region, part of the auricle and the lower face, the mucous membrane of the anterior two-thirds of the tongue and the floor of the mouth, it also conveys the motor root to the muscles of mastication and secretomotor fibres to the parotid gland.
+This is the largest of the three divisions of the trigeminal nerve and the only one to convey motor fibres.
+In addition to supplying the skin of the temporal region, part of the auricle and the lower face, the mucous membrane of the anterior two-thirds of the tongue and the floor of the mouth, it also conveys the motor root to the muscles of mastication and secretomotor fibres to the salivary glands.